 Corda has been designed to be cryptographically agile, in the sense that the available set of signature schemes is carefully selected based on various factors, such as provided security-level and cryptographic strength, compatibility with various HSM vendors, algorithm standardisation, variety of cryptographic primitives, business demand, option for post-quantum resistance, side channel security, efficiency and rigorous testing.

-Before we present the pool of supported schemes it is useful to be familiar with Identity, Network permissioning and API: Identity.
+Before we present the pool of supported schemes it is useful to be familiar with Network certificates and API: Identity.
 An important design decision in Corda is its shared hierarchy between the TLS and Node Identity certificates.

 A Corda network has 8 types of keys and a regular node requires 4 of them: